Don Denkinger: The Call: 1985 World Series

-Late career
+Later career

 Two years later, Denkinger was behind the plate for the All-Star Game, and he was again named crew chief for the 1988 ALCS, 1991 World Series, and 1992 ALCS.
 He is one of only four umpires to have been selected as crew chief for the ALCS three times.

-Denkinger's last season as a full-time umpire was 1993; thereafter he umpired fewer than 100 games each season, umpiring his final game in June 1998.
-Over the course of his career, he umpired 3824 regular season MLB games.
+Denkinger's last season as a full-time umpire was 1993.
+Thereafter, he umpired fewer than 100 games each season until retiring due to a bad right knee, umpiring his final game at Kauffman Stadium on June 2, 1998.
+Over the course of his career, he umpired 3,824 regular season MLB games.

 Post-umpiring

-Denkinger continued to serve as an umpire until 1998 due to a bad right knee, and he served as an umpire advisor for a year before being fired.
-He has since spent his time golfing and fishing while also spending time in Arizona and Minnesota with his family.
+Denkinger served as an umpire advisor for a year after retiring.
+He then spent his time golfing and fishing while also spending time in Arizona, France, Denmark and Illinois, with his family.

-More than 20 years after the 1985 series, Denkinger has regularly appeared at sports memorabilia shows (including ones in St. Louis) willing to autograph photos depicting "The Call."
-In his house, Denkinger has a painting featuring himself, Todd Worrell, and Jorge Orta involved in the play, given to him years after the play by an artist that was prominently displayed at Dekinger's restaurant, in Waterloo, Iowa, where he lived for many years.
+More than 20 years after the 1985 series, Denkinger regularly appeared at sports memorabilia shows (including ones in St. Louis) willing to autograph photos depicting "The Call".
+In his house, Denkinger had a painting of "The Call" featuring himself, Worrell, and Orta, which was given to him years after the play by an artist and which had previously been prominently displayed at Denkinger's restaurant, the Silverfox in Waterloo, Iowa.

-In September 2005, Denkinger was a guest speaker at a 20th anniversary dinner celebrating the 1985 St. Louis Cardinals season, benefiting the Whitey Herzog Youth Foundation.